GradientDevelopment/Gradient/README.md

 - `OrderFulfilled`: When an order is completely filled
 - `OrderPartiallyFulfilled`: When an order is partially filled
 - `FulfillerWhitelisted`: When a fulfiller's status changes
+- `FeePercentageUpdated`: When the fee percentage is updated
+- `FeesWithdrawn`: When fees are withdrawn
+- `OrderSizeLimitsUpdated`: When order size limits are updated
+- `MaxTTLUpdated`: When maximum TTL is updated

 ## Dependencies